-In honor of National Nurses Week this week, we wanted to give you a closer look at just a few of the incredible nurses that are part of the Bon Secours Richmond Forensic Nursing Program.
+In honor of World Day Against Trafficking in Person, we wanted to give you a closer look at just a few of the incredible nurses that are part of the Bon Secours Richmond Forensic Nursing Program.

 Founded in 1993, before forensic nursing had even been accepted as a nursing specialty, this program has provided care to patients 24 hours a day, seven days a week for nearly 30 years.
 Their patients have been victims of child abuse, sexual assault, domestic violence, elder abuse, strangulation and human trafficking.